Prehysteria!: Cast

-Reception

-TV Guide called it "the worst kind of kids' film".

 Prehysteria!
 2

 Prehysteria!
 2 was the sequel to the first film and was released in 1994.
 Mr. Cranston is a friend of the Taylors and he watches the mini-dinosaurs while they are on vacation.
 The five mini-dinosaurs break out of the Taylors' farm and accidentally get shipped into a crate of raisins.
 The crate is found in a box car by Naomi (Jennifer Harte), a girl whose father works at the train station and a rich kid named Brendan Wellington (Kevin Connors) who is hiding in the box car because he is being chased by bullies who are about to attack him.
 When the two discover the raisin crate, they get into an argument on who should keep the dinosaurs, Brendan claiming that he saw them first and Naomi claiming them on the fact that it is her box car.
 Brendan pays a worker for the crate, knowing that the dinosaurs are inside.
 Brendan is unhappy because he has no friends and is desperate for attention because his father does not spend much time with him.
 Naomi and Brendan later become friends and the mini-dinosaurs help the boy get the attention he needs, and try to save him from his abusive mistress Miss Winters who is allergic to animals.
-When she finds out about Brendan having pets (not knowing that they are dinosaurs) she hires two exterminators.
+When she finds out about Brendan having pets (not knowing that they are dinosaurs), she hires two exterminators.
 She also views Brendan as a child with a lot of problems and wants to send him to a disciplinary school.